Kirsty Devaney – Founder of YCP

 Role at YCP?

-Hi!
-I studied composition at Birmingham Conservatoire with Joe Cutler and Howard Skempton and graduated in 2013.
-I set YCP up when I left uni due to noticing a lack of composing opportunities for young people in the UK.
+I set YCP up when I left the Conservatoire in 2013, due to noticing a lack of composing opportunities for young people in the UK.
 Although composing is done in schools I found it was often directed by examination requirements and these were restricting creativity.
 Therefore I wanted to create a place that young music creators could come to experiment and explore new ideas with limited restrictions but in an environment that was supportive and welcoming.
-I help the day-to-day running of YCP and I lead workshops.

 How did you get into composing?